TEAK Board of Directors

 Amran is a Partner at Paul, Weiss, Rifkind, Wharton & Garrison LLP, specializing in the organization and operation of private investment funds.
 She earned a B.A. from Smith College and a J.D. from New York University School of Law, where she was a Staff Editor of the Review of Law & Social Change.
 Prior to law school, she worked at the Women’s Environment & Development Organization (WEDO), an international advocacy organization focused on promoting gender equality in global policy.
 Amran joined the TEAK board in 2016.

-Rob is a Partner in Private Equity at Apollo Management primarily focused on investments in the technology and business services sectors.
-Prior to joining Apollo in 2010, Rob was a member of the Investment Banking group at Morgan Stanley.
-Rob serves on the board of directors of Intrado and previously served on the board of directors of Hexion Inc., Momentive Performance Materials, and Noranda Aluminum.
-Rob received his B.B.A. from the Stephen M. Ross School of Business at the University of Michigan, where he graduated with high distinction.
-Rob lives in Manhattan with his wife Reston and is a TEAK mentor and professional coach.
+Robert is a Partner in Private Equity primarily focused on investments in the technology and business services sectors.
+Prior to joining Apollo in 2010, Robert was a member of the Investment Banking group at Morgan Stanley.
+He serves on the board of directors of Tech Data Corporation, Intrado, and The TEAK Fellowship.
+Robert previously served on the board of directors of Hexion Inc., Momentive Performance Materials, and Noranda Aluminum and was involved with the firm’s investment in Evertec Inc. Robert received his B.B.A. from the Stephen M. Ross School of Business at the University of Michigan, where he graduated with high distinction.

 Christina Seda-Acosta is a litigation associate at Patterson Belknap Webb & Tyler.
 Her practice spans across a wide range of areas, from complex commercial disputes and internal investigations to employment matters.
 Christina’s work also involves contract review and negotiations for corporate clients.
 She is the Firm’s 2016 Diversity Fellow, and a member of the Diversity and Cybersecurity Committees.
 Prior to joining PBWT, Christina clerked for Judge Nelson Roman in the Southern District of New York.
 From 2014 through 2016, she served as a litigation associate at Paul Weiss.
 Christina graduated from Yale Law School in 2014.
 At YLS, Christina was a Co-Director of the Advocacy for Children & Youth Clinic, and Vice President of the Black Law Student’s Association.
 Christina currently sits on the New York City Bar Association Education & Law Committee.
 Outside of the legal profession, she has been involved in a number of organizations dedicated to serving New York City’s schoolchildren, including the TEAK, and Legal Outreach.
 Christina is a member of TEAK Class 2.